CPP API Manual

 If you have decided to use one of the convenience functions Camera::AcquireSingleImage, Camera::AcquireMultipleImages, or Camera::StartContinuousImageAcquisition, no further actions are necessary.

-Only if you have setup capture step by step as described in section Image capture, you have to start image acquisition on your camera:
+Only if you wish to setup capture step by step as described in section Image capture, you have to start image acquisition on your camera:

 1. Set the feature AcquisitionMode (for example, to Continuous).